cutranslator

 Translate it in another country

-“babilla” is a regional beef-cut name that maps to these canonical cuts: Top Sirloin, Tri Tip.
+“babilla” is a regional beef-cut name that maps to these canonical cuts: Sirloin Tip, Top Sirloin.

 This retail name can point to more than one canonical cut in our dataset—see the canonical guides below.